-This is the fifth year of the duty of candour being in operation and it has helped focus our learning and planning for improvements as a service and the company.
-It has helped us to remember that people who use care services have the right to know when things could be better, as well as when they go well.
+Duty of candour informs our learning and planning for improvements as a service, and as a company.
+It has helped us to remember that people who use our services have the right to know when things could be better, as well as when they go well.